Dilbert66/HomeAssistantFiles/README.md

 - added input_text config option in configuration.yaml to allow changing channel from the HA console just by entering the channel number or callsign.

+**openmqtt.py** <br/>
+- same functions as the broadlink module except uses a diy openmqttgateway module.
+I built mine from a very inexpensive Sonoff RF gateway box by adding an IR transmitter to it.

 ## Installation
 ## NOTE: You MUST use Haaska or the HA cloud integration for the Alexa component to work.
 If not you will need to create your own Alexa intents.